Michaelangel007/you_have_to_win_the_game_world_map/README.md

 6\.
 Map Export Take 2

- In order to identity a room format we want to search for "unique" or "rare" tiles.
+ In order to identify a room format we want to search for "unique" or "rare" tiles.
 If we look at room 2, "Kiss Principle" at (0,-2), we see there are some signs in the room:

  * ![Room 2](pics/room2.png)